mhofherr/TaskPaperManager/README.md

 # TaskPaperManager

-TaskPaperManager (TPM) is a little python script to parse and modify a TaskPaper file.
+TaskPaperManager (TPM) is a python script to parse and modify a TaskPaper file.
 It provides the following features:

 * Move done tasks (@done) to a separate archive file
 * Check any repeat-tasks (@repeat) and instantiate a new task entry if a repeat-cycle comes up
-* send daily status mails for @high, @medium, @duesoon and @overdue tasks
+* send daily status mails for @high, @duesoon and @overdue tasks
-* flag tasks with due-dates as @duesoon or @overdue (helpful for hightlighting with modified TaskPaper Theme)
+* flag tasks with due dates as @duesoon or @overdue (helpful for hightlighting with modified TaskPaper Theme)
 * Sort the list (primary sort criterium: @prio, secondary: @start)
 * Copy tasks with the tag @maybe in a dedicated maybe list and remove from master list